Tuesday, December 11, 2018

 Walter chimed in, "Me too?"

 Mrs. Flagg looked at her husband with a look of anger.
 "Any money for balloons," she said bitterly, "your father drank away last night."
-This memory too, felt inappropriate to get into too much detail about, so Haskin added a sentence to his essay:
+This memory too, felt inappropriate to get into too much detail about, so Haskin added a just a sentence to his essay:

 We went to the Fourth of July parade.